EdgeVPN/ipop-project.github.io/_pages/trial.md

 # Introduction

 The EdgeVPN.io team is hosting an XMPP+TURN service in the cloud to help new users get started using the software.
-With this service, we provide prospective new users with configuration files that allow a plug-and-play deployment of Evio nodes using Docker containers for Linux on x86 (amd64) and arm64.
+With this service, we provide prospective new users with configuration files that allow a plug-and-play deployment of Evio nodes using Docker containers for Linux on both x86 (amd64) and arm64.

 To support ramping-up many new users, the trial accounts are limited to five nodes and expire in a 2-week period; these may change depending on user demand.